Chenoweth Fort-Springhouse: Description

-The Chenoweth Fort-Springhouse is on land that is privately owned by the Rogers Group Inc, which operates the nearby active quarry that was developed in northeastern Middletown, in a wooded area off Avoca Road.
+The Chenoweth Fort-Springhouse is on land that is privately owned by Rogers Group Inc, which operates the nearby active quarry that was developed in northeastern Middletown, in a wooded area off Avoca Road.
 The springhouse is near the junction of two branches of Chenoweth Run.
 Since construction, it has been separated from the creek by construction of Avoca Road and a railroad spur line.

 The stone structure is two stories in height, built in 1778 on an embankment over a spring.
 It was fortified for defensive purposes.
 It is accessible either through a ground-level entrance on the lower level, or a secondary entrance on the upper level; the latter would have required a plank or other bridging means to access.
 The interior includes a loft space that is accessible only by ladder, as part of the defensive measures.
 The stone of the structure is rubblestone, that has in places been pointed as part of rehabilitation or maintenance.